DestroyerAlpha/image_encoder/README.md

 Run the command below.
 `pip install -r requirements.txt`

+## How to use

+Click on `Add Image` and then click on `Upload`.
+If the file is an image in proper format, you will get a *JSON* response back.

 ## Deployment
 The app is currently deployed on PythonAnywhere.
 [It can be accessed by clicking this link](http://wicardobeth.pythonanywhere.com/)